 Community involvement and charitable giving are also important to Stewart Investors (SI) and First Sentier Investors (FSI).
-SI has 2 foundations, the Maitri Trust, which is based in Edinburgh and aims to improve education for all, particularly in India, South Africa and Mexico and Tar-Ra, Maitri's Australian sister.
-FSI has a charitable programme, the First Foundation, which supports local charities and arranges employee volunteering for all FSI employees.
+SI has two foundations, the Maitri Trust, which is based in Edinburgh and supports partners who share their passion for dismantling systemic barriers to quality primary education in India and South Africa and Tar-Ra, which enables grant giving to Australian registered charities with Deductible Gift Recipients (DGR1) status.
+FSI has a charitable programme, the First Foundation, which supports local charities and arranges employee volunteering for FSI employees.
 All FSI employees are given three volunteer days per year.